What is standing between you and property investing success?

 It’s not because of the decisions we make, the opportunities we consider, or the investments we miss out on, but rather, it’s due to the way we think.

-It written about Cognitive Biases before.
+It was written about Cognitive Biases before.
 About how we think we're rational investors but we're not.

 There is no shortage of cognitive biases out there that can trip up to our brains.

-By the last count, I've read that there are 188 types of these fallible mental shortcuts in existence, and they constantly impede our ability to make the best decisions about our careers, our relationships, and for building wealth over time.
+By the last count, I've read that there are 188 types of these fallible mental shortcuts in existence, and they constantly impede our ability to make the best decisions about our careers, and our relationships, and build wealth over time.

 Recently Visual Capitalist provided the infographic of five of these cognitive biases which really seem to throw investors for a loop.